$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Abstract

 \section{Abstract}

-In the paper, we analysis the asymptotic behavior of noncompact $\kappa$-noncollapsed steady gradient Ricci soliton $(M, g)$ with nonnegative curvature operator away from a compact set $K$ of $M$.
-In particular, we prove: any $4d$ noncompact $\kappa$-noncollapsed steady gradient Ricci soliton $(M^4, g)$ with nonnegative sectional curvature must be a Bryant Ricci soliton up to scaling if it admits a sequence of rescaled flows of $(M^4, g)$, which converges subsequently to a family of shrinking quotient cylinders.
+In the paper, we classify the blow-down solutions for $4d$ noncompact $\kappa$-noncollapsed steady gradient Ricci solitons $(M, g)$ with $\rm{Km}\geq 0$ and $\rm{Ric}> 0$ away from a compact set of $M$.
+As an application, we prove: any $4d$ noncompact $\kappa$-noncollapsed steady gradient Ricci soliton with nonnegative sectional curvature must be the Bryant Ricci soliton up to scaling if it admits a sequence of rescaled flows, which converges subsequently to a splitting limit flow $ \bar g(t)= h(t) +ds^2$ on $N\times \mathbb R$, when $N$ is a compact manifold.